Sayanc93/GetDomain/README.md

     Run `gem install parallel` to install it before running the tool.

+* **Mechanize**: Ruby gem built on top of Nokogiri for Web Scraping.

+    Run `gem install mechanize` to install it before running the tool.

+* **Koala**: Koala is a Facebook library for Ruby, supporting the Graph API/

+    Run `gem install koala` to install it before running the tool.

 * **HTTParty**: HTTparty is a simple and efficient tool to handle HTTP requests.

     Run `gem install httparty` to install it before running the tool.